LesleyLai/blog/src/content/blog/mutable-lambda-in-algorithms/en.md

   - cpp
   - code
   - opinion
+description: "Passing complex mutable lambdas to C++ STL algorithms often leads to code that's hard to read and maintain.
+This article argues against treating 'no raw-loop' as dogma, and explores how using mutable lambdas undermine the benefits of <algorithm>.
+It also provides detailed case study on LeetCode's Two Sum and a predicate-based inner product."
 ---

 Recently, I have seen some people passing complex mutable lambdas to standard algorithms.